ADR-007: Use registry pattern for agent management

 - register() enables programmatic registration for testing and dynamic workflows

-Cons: - Built-in agents in Python code creates a maintenance burden when defaults change - New stream formats still require a parser implementation (TOML cannot add parsing logic) - Registry is a global-ish singleton per orchestration session — must be thread-safe (asyncio single-thread makes this moot)
+Cons: - Consumers must provide at least one registration or TOML file before pipeline execution - New stream formats still require a parser implementation (TOML cannot add parsing logic) - Registry is a global-ish singleton per orchestration session — must be thread-safe (asyncio single-thread makes this moot)

 Risk Assessment: